algolia/instantsearch/packages/instantsearch-specs/content/widgets/refinement-list.md

 classes:
   - name: .ais-RefinementList
     description: the root div of the widget
+  - name: .ais-RefinementList--noRefinement
+    description: the root div of the widget with no refinement
   - name: .ais-RefinementList-searchBox
     description: the search box of the widget
   - name: .ais-RefinementList-list